doubleobenjamin/agent-zero/docs/refactoring/PRD.md

-# Agent Zero Refactoring PRD: Graphiti + Agno + ACI Integration
+# Agent Zero Refactoring PRD: Clean Implementation with Enhanced Capabilities

 ## Executive Summary

-This PRD outlines the comprehensive refactoring of Agent Zero to integrate three powerful open-source frameworks:
+This PRD outlines the clean implementation of an enhanced Agent Zero system integrating four powerful open-source frameworks:
+- **Qdrant**: Production-ready vector database replacing FAISS
-- **Graphiti**: Temporal knowledge graph for advanced memory management
+- **Graphiti**: Temporal knowledge graphs for advanced memory management
+- **Cognee**: Advanced knowledge processing and multi-modal AI capabilities
 - **Agno**: Multi-agent orchestration and team coordination
 - **ACI**: Standardized tool interfaces via MCP servers

-The refactoring transforms Agent Zero from a hierarchical agent system into a sophisticated agent builder/orchestrator capable of managing complex workflows, persistent agents, and multi-agent systems with shared and isolated memory contexts.
+This is a **clean implementation with no migration requirements** - a fresh start that transforms Agent Zero from a simple hierarchical agent system into a sophisticated agent builder/orchestrator with production-ready databases, advanced AI capabilities, and optimal architecture enabled by default.

 ## Current State Analysis